DynamoDS/RefineryPrimer/04-sample-workflows/04-02_architectural-workflows/04-02-03_office-layout.md

 | Amenity space area | The total area occupied by the amenity spaces |
 | Number of desks    | The total number of office desks |

-## Refinery
+## Generative Design

 Designers can spend hours laying out repetitive areas such as offices an toilets.
-By creating an algorithm with clear goals, maximum number of desks and maximum amenity space, Refinery can be used as the solver to arrive at the best solution quicker.
+By creating an algorithm with clear goals, maximum number of desks and maximum amenity space, Generative Design can be used as the solver to arrive at the best solution quicker.

 ## Results

-Once Refinery has completed, the results can be explored through the available tables and graphs
+Once Generative Design has completed, the results can be explored through the available tables and graphs
 <br>
 The image below shows an example output from a randomized study based on 35 solutions.